Maasai Mara, Kenya - Things to Do in Maasai Mara

 Hot Air Balloon Safari

-Soar above the Maasai Mara at sunrise for a breathtaking bird's-eye view of the vast plains and wildlife below.
-This magical hour-long flight offers unique photographic opportunities and a different perspective on the Great Migration.
-The experience typically concludes with a champagne breakfast in the bush, making it perfect for special occasions.
+Float silently above the savannah at sunrise for a bird's-eye view of the Mara's wildlife and landscapes.
+This magical experience offers unique photographic opportunities and a champagne breakfast in the bush upon landing.

 Maasai Village Cultural Visit